 Each weight loss surgical procedure has a different short and long-term result, as well as unique and long-term complications.
 Patients who have had complications or ill effects as a result of weight loss surgery may require other procedures to correct the original operation.
 These types of operations are called revisional weight loss surgical procedures.
-Dr. Ara Keshishian has performed more than 500 revisions from other Weight Loss Surgeries such as RNY Gastric Bypass, Adjustable Gastric Band, and Sleeve Gastrectomy to Duodenal Switch.
+In the last 18 years, Dr. Ara Keshishian has performed more than 500 revisions from other Weight Loss Surgeries such as RNY Gastric Bypass, Adjustable Gastric Band, and Sleeve Gastrectomy to Duodenal Switch on patients who have come from all over the United States and other countries.
 He first published his data on Revisional Weight Loss Surgery in 2004.

 Conditions that may require Revisional Weight Loss Surgery include:

 - Solid intolerance.

 - Significant bowel dysfunction (constipation, diarrhea, malodors flatulence).

 - Infection involving implanted devices (ports or bands).

 - Erosion or slippage of the adjustable band.